-Vitalik Buterin Argues Against Supporting Political Candidates Based Only On 'Pro-Crypto' Stances

-Ethereum's co-founder argues that by choosing candidates based on "pro-crypto" stances, voters are creating "incentive gradient."
+Vitalik Buterin, as Other Crypto Leaders Line Up Behind Trump, Argues Against Picking Candidates Just Because They Like Crypto

+The comments from Buterin, widely viewed as Ethereum's intellectual leader, stand in stark contrast to the strongly pro-Trump rhetoric from other well-known crypto figures.

-- Vitalik Buterin argues against supporting candidates just based on "pro-crypto" stances.
+- Vitalik Buterin argued against supporting candidates just based on their "pro-crypto" stances.

-- He said by doing so "you are helping to create an incentive gradient where politicians come to understand that all they need to get your support is to support 'crypto'.”
+- He said by doing so "you are helping to create an incentive gradient where politicians come to understand that all they need to get your support is to support 'crypto.'"

-Ethereum co-founder Vitalik Buterin shared his thoughts in a blog post on Wednesday, arguing against supporting candidates purely based on whether they are “pro-crypto.”
+Ethereum co-founder Vitalik Buterin, as other prominent cryptocurrency leaders vocally support Donald Trump's run for U.S. president, argued against supporting candidates purely based on whether they are "pro-crypto."

-Buterin, viewed as Ethereum’s intellectual leader, argued against supporting candidates purely based on their crypto stances.
-He wrote that “by publicly giving the impression that you support 'pro-crypto' candidates just because they are 'pro-crypto,' you are helping to create an incentive gradient where politicians come to understand that all they need to get your support is to support 'crypto'.”
+"By publicly giving the impression that you support 'pro-crypto' candidates just because they are 'pro-crypto,' you are helping to create an incentive gradient where politicians come to understand that all they need to get your support is to support 'crypto,'" Buterin posted on his blog Wednesday.

-The post comes at a time when crypto regulation begins to take shape around the globe, with the adoption of the MiCA in the European Union, stablecoin regulation efforts in the United Kingdom, and legislation in the United States as well as the SEC attempting to become crypto’s main regulatory body.

-Digital assets have recently become a hot political topic as U.S. crypto industry leaders have begun publicly supporting candidates that are perceived to be pro-crypto in an effort to create a more welcoming regulatory environment after the 2024 presidential election.
+"There is a growing push within the crypto space to become more politically active, and favor political parties and candidates almost entirely on whether or not they are willing to be lenient and friendly to 'crypto,'" Buterin added.
+"In this post, I argue against this trend, and in particular I argue that making decisions in this way carries a high risk of going against the values that brought you into the crypto space in the first place."

+The comments from Buterin, widely viewed as Ethereum's intellectual leader, stand in stark contrast to the strongly pro-Trump rhetoric from other well-known crypto figures.

 Disclosure

-Note: UPDATE (July 17, 2024, 21:24 UTC): Adds comments from Ryan Selkis.